 I missed the all-you-can-eat restaurant.
 I thought it was at the top of Mount Takao, and I hiked up with a spring in my step, excited to experience the famed Takaosan Beer Mount, with a reputedly wide range of excellent food and drink, and even better views.

-Had I not taken another route entirely off the mountain (more on that mistake in a minute), I could have enjoyed a sweaty sunset meal at this restaurant on the way down.
+Had I not taken another route entirely off the mountain (more on that mistake in a minute), I could have enjoyed a sweaty sunset meal at the restaurant on the way down.
 But no. Sigh.

-Don’t Go on the Weekend.
+Don’t Go to Mount Takao Tokyo on the Weekend.

 I actually got this one right!
 I went on a Tuesday, so I could avoid the renowned weekend crowds.
 2.6 million people visit Mount Takao every year, and in the already ridiculously crowded city of Tokyo, it takes some planning to get away from it all.